journalehsan/bomi/src/mpv/DOCS/man/vo.rst

             Cocoa/OS X
         win
             Win32/WGL
+        angle
+            Direct3D11 through the OpenGL ES translation layer ANGLE.
+This supports almost everything the ``win`` backend does, except ICC profiles, and the ``nnedi3`` prescaler.
+        dxinterop (experimental)
+            Win32, using WGL for rendering and Direct3D 9Ex for presentation.
+            Works on Nvidia and AMD only.
         x11
             X11/GLX
         wayland
             Wayland/EGL
+        drm-egl
+            DRM/EGL
         x11egl
             X11/EGL

-    ``es``
-        Force or prefer GLES2/3 over desktop OpenGL, if supported.
+    ``es=<mode>``
+        Select whether to use GLES:

+        yes
+            Try to prefer ES over Desktop GL no
+            Try to prefer desktop GL over ES auto
+            Use the default for each backend (default)

     ``fbo-format=<fmt>``
         Selects the internal format of textures used for FBOs.
 The format can influence performance and quality of the video output.
-(FBOs are not always used, and typically only when using extended scalers.)
         ``fmt`` can be one of: rgb, rgba, rgb8, rgb10, rgb10_a2, rgb16, rgb16f,
         rgb32f, rgba12, rgba16, rgba16f, rgba32f.
-        Default: rgba16.
+        Default: ``auto``, which maps to rgba16 on desktop GL, and rgba16f or rgb10_a2 on GLES (e.g. ANGLE).

     ``gamma=<0.1..2.0>``
         Set a gamma value (default: 1.0).
 If gamma is adjusted in other ways